MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-basics.md

 5. The results derived from the previous point are loaded to a destination.

 >[!NOTE]
->While this example showcases a query with a SQL Database as a data source, the concept applies to queries with or without a data source.
+>While this example showcases a query with an SQL Database as a data source, the concept applies to queries with or without a data source.

 When Power Query reads your M script, it runs the script through an optimization process to evaluate your query.
 In this process, it determines which steps (transforms) from your query can be offloaded to your data source.
 It also determines which other steps need to be evaluated using the Power Query engine.
 This optimization process is called *query folding*, where Power Query tries to push as much of the possible execution to the data source to optimize your query's execution.

 >[!IMPORTANT]
->All rules from the [Power Query M formula language (also known as the M language)](/powerquery-m/) are followed.
-Most notably, *lazy evaluation* plays an important role during the optimization process.
-In this process, Power Query understands what specific transforms from your query need to be evaluated.
-Power Query also understands what other transforms don't need to be evaluated because they're not needed in the output of your query.
+>All rules from the [Power Query M language](/powerquery-m/) are followed. *lazy evaluation* is important during the optimization process because this is when Power Query understands that only specific transforms from your query need to be evaluated because they are needed in the query output.
 >
->Furthermore, when multiple sources are involved, the data privacy level of each data source is taken into consideration when evaluating the query.
-More information: [Behind the scenes of the Data Privacy Firewall](dataprivacyfirewall.md)
+>When multiple sources are involved, the data privacy level of each data source is taken into consideration when evaluating the query.
+To learn more, go to [Behind the scenes of the Data Privacy Firewall](dataprivacyfirewall.md)

 The following diagram demonstrates the steps that take place in this optimization process.